GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 ::::{grid-item}
 :::{figure} ./OverallComparison-2023-11-27.png

-Satellite Surface Reflectance versus Field Site Surface Reflectance on this day are shown.
+A plot of Satellite Surface Reflectance versus Field Site Surface Reflectance on this day.
-The solid line is the one-to-one line of equality between field and satellite measurements.
+The solid line represents the one-to-one equality between field and satellite measurements.
-The black dots are the values from all previous field site measurements prior to this date.
+The black dots are the values from all field site measurements prior to this date.
 The line of best fit is not shown, but its parameters are given in the bottom-right corner.
 :::
 ::::